michaelmusgrove/Peppermint/README.md

-##Peppermint- a Ghost Starter Theme Based on the popular 'Responsive' WordPress Theme.
+##Peppermint- a Ghost Starter Theme Based on the Popular 'Responsive' WordPress Theme.
  Includes:

  * Clean and minimal markup